SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/QGIS plugins installation.md

 4. Click on it, then select Install Plugin.

 5. Once installed, you may restart QGIS.
-Alternatively, install the Dzetsaka plugin before resterting QGIS.
+Alternatively, install the Dzetsaka and Dissolve Adjacent Polygons plugins before resterting QGIS.

 You should now see a **SCP toolbar** and a new **SCP dock** panel (usually on the left side of the interface).